-- every effort has been made to complete all aspects of MS&I, and any - 5.29.
+- 8.55); - the configuration of affected systems is verified; - all relevant records are reviewed for completeness and accuracy; - every effort has been made to complete all aspects of MS&I, and any unexpected findings have been reviewed. - 5.29.
 All necessary precautions and restraints on operation with temporary configurations or conditions should be clearly specified to all relevant personnel, and training should be -provided if necessary. - 5.30.
 Completion of any MS&I activity should include a verification that all temporary connections, procedures and arrangements that were necessary for its implementation have been removed or cancelled and the plant has been returned to fully operational status. - 5.31.
 All safety related SSCs which were changed from their normal states should be returned to normal operational states.
-Their configuration should be in dependently verified by authorized personnel in accordance with prescribed procedures before the system is returned to operation.
+Their configuration should be independently verified by authorized personnel in accordance with prescribed procedures before the system is returned to operation.
 More information on the management of temporary configurations can be found in Ref.[7]. - 5.32.
 A brief but complete review of the repairs carried out should be made and documented.
 This review should explicitly identify the cause of failure, the remedial action taken, the component that failed and its mode of failure, the total repair time and, if different, the outage time and, finally, the state of the system after repair.
 Even if a system is found to be within its calibration limits, this fact should be recorded, together with details of any replacement or any adjustment carried out at the discretion of MS&I personnel.